 Our second largest project continues to be support of the RA Camp Scholarship program.
 Since our inception in 1999, we have raised more than $100,000 to help children attend RA Camps whose families could not afford the tuition, transportation and tee shirts.
 Camp is not only a way to add fun to a young person's summer but also a place where children learn new skills, create lasting memories, make new friends, and interact with positive role models.
-Special thanks to our top scholarship donors five years running--the realtors of Long & Foster.
+Special thanks to our top scholarship donor--the realtors of Long & Foster.
 We urge everyone in the community to make a donation to this cause.

 Help Everyone Access Reston Tennis (HEART) is the motto of the Reston Tennis scholarship program that teaches children ages 5-17 the skills they need to enjoy this healthy lifelong sport and be a positive team player.
 In addition to developing their athletic skills that can lead to to tournament play and college scholarships, the tennis environment fosters cooperation, integrity, self-reliance, self-esteem and social skills valuable on and off the court.
 Thanks to everyone who participates in the Rally for a Cause Tournament and contributes to this important program.